Dead Troops Talk: History and description

 It was important to have that level of plausibility, and it's more interesting aesthetically to do it that way.
 It has a relation to ways of seeing the truth, but it doesn't have a direct relation.
 That's why I called it a 'hallucination', a 'vision'.

 Art market

-As of 2020, the picture is the highest paid by Wall, sold for $3,666,500 at Christie's, New York, on 8 May 2012.
+The picture is the highest paid by Wall, having sold for $3,666,500 at Christie's, New York, on 8 May 2012.

 Cultural references

 Susan Sontag finished her book, Regarding the Pain of Others (2003), with a long discussion of this photograph, calling Wall's Goya-influenced depiction, "exemplary in its thoughtfulness and power."

 Public collections

 A copy of this picture is held at The Broad, in Los Angeles.